yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 Do you know where the Post Office is?

-# # RULE 55: The adverb “else” is always followed by “but” while the adverbs “other,
+# RULE 55: The adverb “else” is always followed by “but” while the adverbs “other,

 and rather” are always followed by “than”.

-## Examples
+Examples:-
 It is nothing else but mere foolishness.
 Everybody else has agreed but you.